heidariarash/DeepGUI/README.md

 + Basic configurations of each layer is added.
 Advanced configurations will be added soon.
 + Only Sequential  models are available in this version.

+## The latest version of the DeepGUI
+The latest version of DeepGUI has these added specifications:
++ Now you can add new layers in between of other layers.

 ## Some Screenshots of the GUI
 I provide some of the screenshots of the GUI here.
 I know that this configuration is not OK for a 10-class image dataset classification.
 It's just a simple example.
 ### Main Window